 Design is a key element of successful affordable housing development.
 Our Design Leadership initiative provides tools, programs and research to support developers in mastering their design process, allowing them to drive positive resident and community outcomes, solve increasingly complex development challenges and control costs.

 Our programs and tools to support developers include the Affordable Housing Design Leadership Institute (AHDLI), The Rose Fellowship, the Design Matters framework and toolkit,Policy Research and wide-ranging project case studies.

 Affordable Housing Design Leadership Institute

-For the past eight years, the Affordable Housing Design Leadership Institute (AHDLI) has brought together development and design leaders to share best practices and to take on affordable housing’s increasingly complex construction, policy and finance challenges.
+For the past nine years, the Affordable Housing Design Leadership Institute (AHDLI) has brought together development and design leaders to share best practices and to take on affordable housing’s increasingly complex construction, policy and finance challenges.
 As a result, developers have amplified their projects to improve the lives of the residents and communities they serve.

 - AHDLI connects innovators: Participants make lasting connections with fellow developers and designers from across the country.